voraczech/voraczech.com/content/travel/baku.md

 ### Islam

 Even though almost everyone is Muslim, you cannot tell if you look at Baku.
 Yes, there are mosques, but not many people pray and their clothes are “normal” (European way normal).
-I’ve seen only a few women having their faces covered here (excluding face masks), if they are covered, they have a scarf around their head mostly.
+I’ve seen only a few women having their faces covered here (excluding face masks), when they are covered, they have a scarf around their head mostly.

 ### Things not to say